Streamlining Health Research Processes in Manitoba

 Paving the way for health research in Manitoba through harmonizing processes for ethics, privacy and institutional impact review.

 RITHIM is a provincial initiative to simplify health research ethics and privacy approvals.
-RITHIM is a new operating division of Research Manitoba.
+RITHIM is a new project of Research Manitoba.

 We are also creating a new digital portal known currently as the Provincial Research Administration System (PRAS), where Principal Investigators can apply online to have their projects reviewed by CHIPER.